Oleg52/ModToolDocs/docs/race-settings/map-options/overview.md

 'DNF time(sec)' sets race end time in seconds after half of the players finished the race. -1 means use default value, which is 30 seconds.

+Tire wear settings are used only for Open Wheel race types.

 You can also save and restore whole map with all the settings.

 There are 2 types of map save files: